ozanbaskan/twitter-api-authentication-nodejs/readme.md

-### This is a simple console nodejs application to get authentication from twitter api
+### This is a simple console nodejs application to get authentication from twitter for twitter enterprise APIs.

 - After installing dependencies with "npm i" from each directory to run this locally: